 It also supports route navigation (without turn signal), route profile, has barometric altimeter... that is, the usual in high-end devices for cycling.

 Another highlight is in the training options, where it also shines.
-When creating a workout you can not only program the duration and goal of, for example, an interval (as you can do with any Garmin), but you can also put annotations that will appear on screen, both for the current interval and for the next one, something like "sprint to failure or failing liver in the mouth" or similar.
+When creating a workout it is not only possible to program the duration and goal of, for example, an interval (as you can already do with any Garmin), but you can also put annotations that will appear on the screen, both for the current interval and the next one.
+Something like "sprint to failure or liver in mouth" or similar.

 Stages Dash will arrive in early 2017 with a price tag of 399.